BrettDrawsStuff/Nanoid2.0/README.md

 ## License

-MIT License — do whatever you want with it.
-If you build something cool, share it, and tag me! @BrettDrawsStuff.
+CC0 License — do whatever you want with it.
+If you build something cool, share it and tag me! @BrettDrawsStuff.

 ---

 ## Contributing

 Pull requests welcome.
-If you add new sprite sets, sound packs, or personality configs, consider submitting them to the `/extras/` folder.
+If you add new sprite sets, sound packs, or personality configs, consider submitting them to an `/extras/` folder.

 ---